 1. Seal and repair any cracks outside the home to prevent any insects from entering.
 While at this, ensure you use effective sprays against bed bugs.

 2. Use a mattress cover – a plastic or tightly woven mattress cover to prevent bed bugs from crawling in and out

 How to prevent bedbugs from spreading as you travel

-There are some things you could do to protect yourself from bed bugs while traveling: Educate yourself about bed bugs, so you know what to watch out for.
+You could do some things to protect yourself from bed bugs while traveling: Educate yourself about bed bugs, so you know what to watch out for.

-1. When you pack, pack clothes that can be easily washed in water.
-Pack disposable gloves, a small flashlight, and a series of garbage bags.
-You may also want to spray your luggage both in the inside and on the outside.
+1. When you pack, pack clothes that can be easily washed in water: Pack disposable gloves, a small flashlight, and a series of garbage bags.
+You may also want to spray your luggage both inside and on the outside.